-Arm Route Weight Dose No additional treatment - - - Tocilizumab Intravenous Infants < 1 year excluded < 30 kg 12 mg/kg A second dose may be given ≥12 and ≤24 hours later if, in the opinion of the attending clinicians, the patient's condition has not improved. ≥ 30 kg 8 mg/kg (max 800 mg) A second dose may be given ≥12 and ≤24 hours later if, in the opinion of the attending clinicians, the patient's condition has not improved.
+Arm Route Weight Dose No additional treatment - - - Tocilizumab Intravenous Infants < 1 year excluded < 30 kg 12 mg/kg A second dose may be given ≥12 and ≤24 hours later if, in the opinion of the attending clinicians, the patient's condition has no improved. ≥ 30 kg 8 mg/kg (max 800 mg) A second dose may be given ≥12 and ≤24 hours later if, in the opinion of the attending clinicians, the patient's condition has not improved.
+Anakinra Subcutaneous (Intravenous route if clinically required) Infants < 1 year or <10 kg excluded ≥ 10 kg 2 mg/kg daily for 7 days or discharge whichever is sooner